Allentown Central Catholic High School: Stadium and arena

 CCHS plays its home football and some of its soccer games at J. Birney Crum Stadium, a 15,000 capacity stadium and the largest high school football stadium in the Mid-Atlantic, located on Linden Street between 20th and 22nd streets in Allentown.

 The school plays the majority of its indoor sporting events, including basketball and wrestling, in Rockne Hall, the school's historic indoor sporting facility, which was named in 1941 for former Notre Dame head football coach Knute Rockne, whose life was cut short at 43 in a 1931 plane crash.

 Boys' lacrosse

 The school's boys' lacrosse team won the PIAA 2A State Championship in 2021.

 Football

 The school's football team has won three PIAA state championships (1993, 1998, and 2010).

 Basketball

 The CCHS girls' basketball team has won seven PIAA state championships, in 1973, 1978, 1987, and four in a row from 2001 through 2004.
 The boys' basketball team has won three PIAA state championships, in 1984, 1986, and 2021.

 Girls' volleyball and cross country

 In 2001–2002, both the girls' volleyball and girls' cross country running teams were Pennsylvania state champions.
 Additionally, in 2007, 2008, and 2016 the girls' volleyball team won the AAA state championship.

 Ice hockey

 CCHS is one of eleven Lehigh Valley-area high schools with an ice hockey team; the team is a member of the Lehigh Valley Scholastic Ice Hockey League.

+Baseball

+The CCHS baseball team has yet to capture a championship in the school’s history.
+The team recently lost in the EPC Semifinals to William Allen High School.
+They have lost in brutal fashion like in 2024 on a walkoff grandslam to Salisbury.
+The team led Notre Dame Green-Pond 7-0 and let up an eight run inning due to many errors.